Disaster-wary Philippines leads push for climate justice – DW – 01/01/2025

 Joven, however, acknowledged the critical funding gap, with only $750 million (€725 million) in pledges secured globally — far short of the billions needed.

-"We need to act fast so we don't lose momentum," he noted.
+"We need to act fast so we don't lose momentum," he said.
 "Operationalizing the fund and deploying funds quickly will encourage stronger commitments from donor countries."

 Joven emphasized the importance of mainstreaming L&D as the third pillar of climate financing, alongside mitigation and adaptation.